vinceskahan/weewx-getting-started/README.md

 ### Installation

 WeeWX can be installed in a variety of ways.
 New users typically use their operating system's native packaging mechanism (apt, yum, rpm, zipper).
 Other more advanced installation mechanisms (pip, git) are available as well.
-For details - see the Quickstart (LINK TODO)
+For details and procedures - start with the [WeeWX Quick start](https://www.weewx.com/docs/5.2/#installation)

 ### Configuration